Configuring Application Shielding

 Configuring a shield will update inbound/ingress rules to permit http and https traffic from Webscale control and proxy servers as well as from whitelisted addresses configured for the application.
 Traffic from other addresses may be dropped once the shield is selected unless explicitly allowed by higher priority rules.

-To follow these instructions, log in to your Webscale Control Panel and click the 3 vertical dots on the upper right corner of the box for the application you wish to edit.
+To follow these instructions, log into Webscale Control Panel and click the three vertical dots menu of the application box.

 On the menu that appears, click Edit.
 Then, click the Shielding botton on the left menu.